loopsocial/firework_sdk_official/README.md

 **VideoView**

-Firework_sdk provides view VideoView that you can embed in your view hierarchy.
+FireworkSDK provides view VideoView that you can embed in your view hierarchy.
 You can have control over player UX/UI.
 VideoView provides api to pause - pause(), resume - resume(), seek -seek(milliseconds), get progress - getProgress(), set video to be played - setVideo(videoId)

-If you want to use VideoView, you have to first initialize fireworkSDK and request video feed.
+If you want to use VideoView, you have to first initialize FireworkSDK and request video feed.

 	val fireworkSDK = FireworkSDK.initialize(applicationContext, appid, bundle_id, generateViewId(),
                         object : FireworkInitStatusListener {